appvia/appvia-cicd-workflows/docs/terraform-plan-and-apply-aws.md

 8. **Terraform Plan:** A Terraform plan is generated with a specified values file (overridable via inputs) using the terraform plan command.
 9. **Get Cost Estimate:** The infracost utility is run to get a cost estimate on the Terraform Plan output.
 A comment will be added to the pull request with the cost estimate.
 10. **Add PR Comment:** If the workflow is triggered via a Pull Request, a comment will be added to the ticket containing the results of the previous steps.
 11. **Apply Changes:** If the workflow is triggered by a push to the main branch, it automatically applies the changes using the terraform apply command.
 This step should be used with caution as AWS infrastructure is modified at this point.
+The automatic apply can be skipped by setting `enable-terraform-apply` to `false`.

 ## Usage